URBREATH/15-minutes-city/README.md

 The **15-Minute City algorithm** is designed to assign a proximity index to urban services within a defined geographic area.
 It evaluates how easily residents can access Points of Interest (PoIs) on foot or by bicycle, following the “15-minute city” concept introduced by **Carlos Moreno**.
 This urban planning model envisions that most daily needs should be met within a 15-minute walk or bike ride from home.

-The primary goal of the algorithm is to **quantify accessibility** to essential urban services in a manner that is both globally applicable and locally detailed.
-To ensure broad usability and replicability, the algorithm relies exclusively on **open-source, freely available data**, primarily sourced from **OpenStreetMap (OSM)**.

 ---

 ## Key Features